mexk/m4z1.github.io/posts/home.md

 # Welcome to AzerothJS!

 Welcome!
-AzerothJS is an open source blog engine running on static file servers such as Github Pages or any web hosting :think-hopeful: .
+AzerothJS is an open source blog engine running on static file servers such as Github Pages or any web hosting :bell:.

 ![](./img/azeroth_screenshot.png)